gohugoio/hugo/content/content-management/taxonomies.md

 ## Hugo Taxonomy Defaults

-Hugo natively supports taxonomies, which means there are architectural patterns for rendering your project's taxonomies baked into Hugo's core.
+Hugo natively supports taxonomies.

 Without adding a single line to your site's configuration file, Hugo will automatically create taxonomies for `tags` and `categories`.
-If you do not want Hugo to create these taxonomies---even though the values may be added to your content files' front matter---set `disableKinds` in your site's configuration to the following:
+If you do not want Hugo to create any taxonomies, set `disableKinds` in your site's configuration to the following:

 ```toml
 disableKinds = ["taxonomy","taxonomyTerm"]